How to intregrate CK editor in Laravel

 Here, We added the title and body fields in the posts table structure.

-Let's make some changes into our model so we can use mass assignment for this table.
+Let’s make some changes to our model so we can use mass assignment for this table.
 Open the app/models/Post.php file and update it accordingly:

 <?php